President's Room

-The President's Room is one of the most ornate rooms in the United States Capitol, richly adorned with fresco paintings by Italian-Greek artist Constantino Brumidi.
+The President's Room is one of the most ornate rooms in the United States Capitol, richly adorned with fresco paintings by Greek-Italian artist Constantino Brumidi.
 The room was completed in 1859 as part of the Capitol's vast extension, which added new Senate and House wings and the new cast-iron dome.
+The President's Room is room number S-216.

 History

 When architects designed the new Senate wing in the early 1850s, senators directed them to include a President's Room, partly to symbolize the Senate's constitutional responsibility to provide the President of the United States with advice and consent on nominations and treaties.
 Presidents used the room to sign legislation into law at the close of each session of Congress.
 This practice ended in 1933 with the ratification of the Twentieth Amendment to the United States Constitution, which established different ending dates for presidential and congressional terms of office.
 Although occasionally used by presidents, the room today is utilized primarily by senators for interviews and press conferences.

 In 1991, the room's historic furnishings were restored to the 1870s period by the Senate Commission on Art.
 The ceiling and walls were also restored to their original glowing colors and subtle details, and the mirrors were regilded.
 The room is only accessible on a guided tour with a Congressional staff member when the Senate is not in session.